dankmeme01/arc/README.md

 Arc is a modern C++ async runtime heavily inspired by Tokio and Rust async in general.
 If you've programmed async rust before - this library will be very familiar to you.

-Tasks are the primary unit of execution.
-The very first function that is ran (your async main function) will be spawned as a task and `blockOn` will return once it's finished.
-Tasks are intended to be lightweight, and you can always spawn a new task with `arc::spawn(fut)`.

 This project is WIP, some things may have bugs and not be production ready, but it is actively maintained and some things are covered by tests.
 Features (scroll below for examples):
 * Runtime that can run using either one or multiple threads
 * Tasks as an independent unit of execution